 FAR and EASA/CS 23.149 and equivalent present the definition of VMCA for the design and certification of multi-engine airplanes that is also inappropriately copied into most AFM's: VMC is the calibrated airspeed at which, when the critical engine is suddenly made inoperative, it is possible to maintain control of the airplane with that engine still inoperative, and thereafter maintain straight flight at the same speed with an angle of bank of not more than 5 degrees. |

-Once the airplane is designed and build, the selected tail size imposes a limitation on, i.e. a constraint to, pilots.
-The VMCA definition for use by pilots is therefore different than the VMCA definition out of FAR/CS 23.149 that is for manufacturers, for designing and certification of airplanes.
-VMCA is the minimum speed for maintaining straight flight when an engine fails or is inoperative and the corresponding opposite engine is set to provide maximum thrust, provided a bank angle is being maintained of 3 – 5 degrees (exact number to be provided by the manufacturer) away from the inoperative engine.
+Once the airplane is designed and built, the selected tail size imposes a limitation on, i.e. a constraint to, pilots.
+The VMCA definition for use by pilots is therefore different than the VMCA definition out of FAR/CS 23.149 that is for manufacturers, for designing and certification of multi-engine airplanes: VMCA is the minimum speed for maintaining straight flight only when an engine fails or is inoperative and the corresponding opposite engine is set to provide maximum thrust, provided a bank angle is being maintained of 3 – 5 degrees (exact number to be provided by the manufacturer) away from the inoperative engine.
+VMCA increases considerable during turns.
+A shorter version: VMCA is the lowest airspeed which can be obtained with full directional or lateral control deflection.
 In addition, the manufacturer should specify the configuration for which VMCA and other published VMC's are valid. |

 For further details, refer to the papers for pilots presented on the Downloads page.